IBM/cognos-analytics-with-watson-studio/README.md

 This code pattern showcases the integration between Watson Studio and Cognos Analytics by guiding the user through an examination of credit risk related data.

-Using the data, the Data Scientist refines the data and builds a model using Watsom Machine Learning.
-This model is then used to score new credit applications to determine if they are a risk or not.
+The Data Scientist refines the data and builds a model using Watson Machine Learning.
+The model is then used to score new credit applications to determine if they are a risk or not.
 The results are then fed into Cognos Analytics, where a Business Analyst can create visualizations to provide insights about the factors that most influence the credit worthiness of the applicants.

 Data is easily transferred between Watson Studio and Cognos Analytics using a feature of Studio called a `Data Connector`.
 It provides notebooks the ability to read and write data to a Cognos Analytics instance.